A Guide to Topsun Pokémon Cards- The Oldest Pokémon Cards?

 A quick search in Google will come up with many results claiming that the Topsun cards are the original Pokémon cards.
 Even eBay listings will have something such as, ‘oldest ever Pokémon card’ in the title.

 It’s believable too since the cards themself actually have a dated look to them.
-Even when the Japanese version of Base Set came out a year earlier in 1996, Topsun cards retain this vintage look that the TCG cards just don’t have.
+Even when the Japanese version of Base Set came out in early 1996, Topsun cards presented this vintage look that the TCG cards just don’t have.

 But the most incriminating action thus far is probably PSA’s labels displaying 1995 as the date for the Topsun cards.
 PSA, along with some other grading companies displays the card’s copyright date on the label.
 In the case of Topsun cards, this is misleading.
 Some companies such as BGS display the correct year of 1997, but most just default to 1995.